NikitaShlyakhtin/NikitaShlyakhtin/README.md

 Hi there! 👋

-I'm a Computer Science student at Innopolis University, specializing in full-stack development.
-I'm passionate about creating innovative projects and leading teams to success. ✨
+I'm a Computer Science student at Innopolis University, specializing in backend development with Golang. ✨

 ## Education 🎓